hashicorp/terraform-provider-azurerm/website/docs/r/frontdoor.html.markdown

 layout: "azurerm"
 page_title: "Azure Resource Manager: azurerm_frontdoor"
 description: |-
-  Manages an Azure Front Door (classic) instance.
+  Manages an Azure Front Door(classic) instance.
 ---

 # azurerm_frontdoor

 !> **IMPORTANT** This resource deploys an Azure Front Door (classic) resource which is being deprecated in v4.0 of the AzureRM Provider.
-Please migrate your existing Azure Front Door (classic) deployments to the new [Azure CDN Front Door (Azure Front Door standard/premium) resources](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cdn_frontdoor_endpoint).
+Please migrate your existing Azure Front Door (classic) deployments to the new [Front Door(standard/premium) resources](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/cdn_frontdoor_endpoint).

-Manages an Azure Front Door (classic) instance.
+Manages an Azure Front Door(classic) instance.

 Azure Front Door Service is Microsoft's highly available and scalable web application acceleration platform and global HTTP(S) load balancer.
 It provides built-in DDoS protection and application layer security and caching.
 Front Door enables you to build applications that maximize and automate high-availability and performance for your end-users.
 Use Front Door with Azure services including Web/Mobile Apps, Cloud Services and Virtual Machines – or combine it with on-premises services for hybrid deployments and smooth cloud migration.